akoenig/prisma-kubernetes-deployment/readme.md

 ## Motivation

-In this tutorial, you will learn how to create a Prisma cluster on Kubernetes and deploy your Prisma services to it.
+In this tutorial, you will learn how to deploy a Prisma server on Kubernetes.

 [Kubernetes](https://kubernetes.io/) is a container orchestrator, that helps with deploying and scaling of your containerized applications.